ishanyash/marigold-example/README.md

 ## Project Overview

 A demonstration project showcasing a prompt engineering approach for creating personalized marketing emails using LangChain and LLMs.
-(All the data and figures are dummy figures, only for the same of representation)
+(All the data and figures are dummy figures, only for the sake of representation)

 ```mermaid
 graph TD